Prathamrastogi/FULL_STACK_URL/README.md

 ## Important Note

-Please note that this repository is protected by [Pratham Rastogi](https://prathamrastogi.github.io/Portfolio/), a tool that prevents unauthorized copying of code and content.
+Please note that this repository is protected by [Pratham Rastogi](https://prathamrastogi.github.io/Portfolio/).
 Make sure to use the repository responsibly and adhere to all licensing agreements.

-## License

-This project is licensed under the [MIT License](LICENSE).